 It’s important to realize a cognitive bias is different from a logical fallacy.
 With practice, we can learn to recognize and completely avoid mistakes of logic.
 This is not true of biases.
 While faults of logic come from how we think, and thus we can simply change our thinking to be more logical, biases arise from the very cognitive machinery that allows us to think.
 In short, we can’t process information without them.

 A cognitive bias is not necessarily a thinking error.
 Biases can manifest as a sort of prejudice, but it’s best to think of them as a thinking tendency.
-Biases slant our thinking towards certain avenues and conclusions, and often times they are useful.
+Biases slant our thinking towards certain avenues and conclusions, and often times those conclusions are useful.
+Behind every cognitive bias is a mental process which is automatic and to which our conscious minds have no access.
 Biases are a result of the mechanisms the brain uses to help it quickly make sense of information and experiences.
 Each of us, everyday, are in situations where quickly making sense of the world is a very useful ability.
 But, as with many things in life, quickness comes at the price of quality.
-While biases may offer us a quick and useful view of reality, that view will inevitably be distorted and incomplete.
+While the mental operations behind biases may offer us a quick and useful view of reality, that view will inevitably be distorted and incomplete.
 Biases are also subject to our brain’s penchant to be self-serving and over protective.
-So, while biases may be practical in many situations, if your situation calls for important decisions, fair assessments or accurate conclusions, they can be a big problem.
+So, while biased thinking may be practical in many situations, if your situation calls for important decisions, fair assessments or accurate conclusions, they can be a big problem.

 Consider this quote from Daniel Kahneman, who has studied these biases and their effects probably more than any other researcher.
 “Except for some effects that I attribute mostly to age, my intuitive thinking is just as prone to overconfidence, extreme predictions, and the planning fallacy as it was before I made a study of these issues.
 I have improved only in my ability to recognize situations in which errors are likely….And I have made much more progress in recognizing the errors of others than my own.”